Blasphemy in Nigeria: Selected cases

 On 9 February 2008, a Muslim mob rioted in the town of Sumaila in Kano State.
 The mob acted upon the alleged distribution of a leaflet that allegedly slandered Muhammad.
 The mob killed a Christian police inspector and two civilians, and wounded twenty others.
 The mob set fire to vehicles and destroyed the police station.

 On 20 April 2008, Muslim rioters in the city of Kano burned the shops and vehicles of Christian merchants after one allegedly disparaged Muhammad.

 On 9 August 2008, a Muslim mob in Kano State beat to death a fifty-year-old Muslim man who allegedly blasphemed Muhammad.

 On 19 June 2009, a Muslim mob in the town of Sara in Jigawa State burned a police outpost and injured about twelve people over an alleged blasphemy against the Islamic prophet Muhammad.
 The mob complained that someone was distributing blasphemous pamphlets, and it demanded that the police give up a mad man who had sought safety at the police outpost.

 On 10 August 2020, a Kano State Shariah court sentenced two people for the offence of blasphemy against the prophet Muhammad.
 Yahaya Sharif-Aminu (22 years old) was sentenced to death by hanging.
 He was accused of having blasphemed in his song which he circulated on WhatsApp in March 2020.
 Following this incident, his family home was burnt down.
 Omar Farouq (13 years old) was sentenced to 10 years in prison for blasphemy.
 His lawyer appealed on 7 September, saying that his sentence violated the African Charter of the Rights and Welfare of a Child and the Nigerian constitution.

 In April 2022, a Nigerian atheist in Kano received a 24-year prison sentence after pleading guilty to blasphemy charges.

 On 12 May 2022, Deborah Samuel Yakubu, a second-year college student, was stoned and her body set on fire by a mob in Sokoto after being accused of blasphemy against the Islamic Prophet Muhammad.
 Yakubu had allegedly made a comment on a WhatsApp group, criticizing the religion-related posts that Muslim classmates discussed in the study group she believed should have been reserved for academic purposes.

 On 25 June 2023, Usman Buda of Sokoto was stoned to death by a mob, accusing Buda of blasphemy.
-On 30th August 2025, a woman food vendor named Amaye - was burnt to alive to death a by a mob in northern Nigeria's Niger state when her rejection to a marriage proposal was presumed blasphemous.
+On 30th August 2025, a woman food vendor named Amaye - was burnt alive to death by a mob in northern Nigeria's Niger state when her rejection to a marriage proposal was presumed blasphemous.